test image test image CoSQL 1.0 test image test image

 CoSQL is a corpus for building cross-domain Conversational text-to-SQL systems.
 It is the dialogue version of the Spider and SParC tasks.
 CoSQL consists of 30k+ turns plus 10k+ annotated SQL queries, obtained from a Wizard-of-Oz collection of 3k dialogues querying 200 complex databases spanning 138 domains.
 Each dialogue simulates a real-world DB query scenario with a crowd worker as a user exploring the database and a SQL expert retrieving answers with SQL, clarifying ambiguous questions, or otherwise informing of unanswerable questions.

-XLang Lab for building LM agents!
-CoSQL Paper (EMNLP'19) CoSQL Post
+XLANG Lab for Building LLM/VLM Agents CoSQL Paper (EMNLP'19) CoSQL Post

 News